[The Basin]

 Timoth didn't notice—he was too busy navigating the thinning crowds—but Ratelsi's posture stiffened.

-As they walked, the chaotic, brassy roar of the central market began to fade, replaced by the muffled noise of the residential district.
+Soon, the chaotic, brassy roar of the central market began to fade as they walked, replaced by the muffled noise of the residential district.
 The transition usually brought her peace, but today felt heavy, magnifying the sound of her own heartbeat.

 "I really thought this was going to be a quick run," Ratelsi finally said.
 Her voice was taut as she consciously forced her shoulders to drop.
 She tried to roll her neck, desperate to shake off the cold that had settled in her joints.